davecoulter/YSE_PZ/docs/triage.rst

 also generally good candidates for moving to "Ignore".

-Next, sort the New list by magnitude and inspect bright sources by opening the detail pages.
+Next, sort the New list by magnitude and inspect bright sources by opening the detail pages by clicking on each object name.
 The archival images of the field from SDSS and Pan-STARRS can help by identifying if the transient is near a host galaxy; if not, it may more likely be an orphan, asteroid, stellar outburst or some other artifact that can be moved to ignore.
 We often go down to sources with mag ~18.5 for these detailed inspections.
 Sources near galaxies, even if they only have a single detection, are usually moved to "Watch".
 For members of a certain group, sorting by "Obs Group" can also be helpful to inspect discoveries of particular interest.

 .. image:: _static/yse_pz_dashboardstatus.png